 Question: Can you discuss how you balance addressing client demands with developing complex application software?

 Explanation: Application development does not occur in a vacuum.
 Every single application has users and project stakeholders, and their needs must be addressed.
 As an applications developer, you should be able to discuss how you address the user needs and requirements while still maintaining the quality of the piece of code you are developing.
 Maintaining equilibrium between these two objectives is critical for any successful application development project.

 Example: “Every application development project begins with a needs assessment and input from the users and project stakeholders regarding the desired outcome of the development process.
 I utilize these early conversations to review the user requirements and set realistic expectations for the project’s outcome.
 During the software application development process, I frequently update the project stakeholders, assessing them of the progress and, when possible, demonstrating the application’s functionality to them.
 Using methodologies such as agile facilitates this process and helps the development team stay aligned with the user needs.”

 Question: How do you go about migrating an application from one hardware platform to another one with a different OS?

 Explanation: Applications must be developed to run on a variety of different platforms and operating systems.
 This broadens the audience for any application and increases its functionality.
-Migrating across platforms and between operating systems requires that the user interface is consistent, and the functionality is the same regardless of the device or platform the user employs to run the application.
+Migrating across platforms and between operating systems requires the user interface to be consistent and the functionality to be the same, regardless of the device or platform the user employs to run the application.

 Question: Can you explain the critical differences between a web application and one designed for mobile devices?